MicrosoftDocs/azure-docs/articles/service-fabric-fabsrv-reliable-collections.md

 Reliable Collections enable you to write highly available, scalable, and low latency cloud applications as though you are writing single machine applications.
-The classes in the Microsoft.ServiceFabric.Data.Collections namespace provide a set of out-of-the-box Reliable Objects that automatically make your state highly available.
+The classes in the Microsoft.ServiceFabric.Data.Collections namespace provide a set of out-of-the-box collections that automatically make your state highly available.
 Developers need only to program to the Reliable Collection APIs and let Reliable Collections manage the replicated and local state.

 The key difference between Reliable Collections and other high-availability technologies (such as Redis, Azure Table service, and Azure Queue service) is that the state is kept locally in the service instance while also being made highly available.
 This means that:
 1. All reads are local, which results in low latency and high throughput reads.
 2. All writes incur the minimum number of network IOs, which results in low latency and high throughput writes.